Midway House

 The brief for this project called for a single-level 3-bedroom home with a double garage, workshop space and an open light filled living space.
 The brief also called for passive house certification.

 From a planning point of view the site was challenging.
-4.5m street setbacks and 2m side yards left a building platform of around 200m2 which was insufficient to accommodate the project programme.
+4.5m street setbacks and 2m side yards left a building platform of around 200m2 which was insufficient to enough to accommodate the project programme.

 The thermal envelop of the home is a simple rectangle with a highly glazed living space facing northeast and northwest.
 A home office, guest room and service spaces are organised along the southwestern side of the building with the master bedroom facing northwest.